-Another useful source is on the Australian Sports Anti-Doping Authority (ASADA) website which has an athlete guide called Check your substances.
+Another useful source is on the Sports Integrity Australia website (formerly ASADA) which has an athlete guide called Check your substances.
 This tells you the commercial names of common medications and whether the

 - Product is permitted for use in sport

 - Product is prohibited from use in sport

 - Product’s use is subject to certain conditions